-Alternatives to Spay and Neuter
+Alternatives to Spay and Neuter in Pasadena

 You may think there are only two options for your pet: to spay and neuter, or not to.
 Spay and neuter surgeries are an important part in the fight against overpopulation.
 Yet, further research shows that spay and neuter surgeries are never one-size-fits-all.
 Sterilization can predispose your pet to more conditions than the surgery protects them from.
 Depending on your pet’s breed, age, size, and other conditions, they could benefit more from alternative sterilization.
 This helps to both control the animal population by preventing unwanted breeding, while giving your pet a substantial amount of health benefits, too.

 A traditional spay surgery refers to the complete removal of both the uterus and ovaries.
 Meanwhile, an ovary-sparing spay (OSS) leaves the ovaries intact, while removing the entire uterus.
 Since hormones are produced in the ovaries, your female dog still undergoes heat cycles and will be attractive to intact male dogs.
 Yet, her health benefits may be greater than with a complete spay.
 This is especially true of larger breed dogs who can develop a range of age-related conditions if spayed at an early age.
 An OSS allows them to retain their hormones, which suppress many of the conditions, while still keeping them from unwanted breeding.